Master hexagonal architecture in Rust

 pub struct CreateAuthorRequest {12

-name: AuthorName, } impl CreateAuthorRequest { // Constructor and getters omitted} #[derive(Debug, Error)]
+name: AuthorName,}impl CreateAuthorRequest { // Constructor and getters ommitted}#[derive(Debug, Clone, PartialEq, Eq, Error)]

-#[error("author with name {name} already exists")] Duplicate { name: AuthorName }, #[error(transparent)] Unknown(#[from] anyhow::Error), // to be extended as new error scenarios are introduced }
+#[error("author with name {name} already exists")] Duplicate { name: AuthorName }, // to be extended as new error scenarios are introduced}

-Now, these aren't very exciting models (they'll get more exciting when we talk about identifying the correct domain boundaries and the special concern of authentication in part 3).
+Now, these aren't very exciting models (they'll get more exciting when we talk about identifying the correct domain boundaries and the special concern of authentication in Part III).
 But they demonstrate how the domain defines what data flowing through the system must look like.

 If you don't construct a valid CreateAuthorRequest from the raw parts you've received over the wire (or from that intern), you can't call AuthorRepository::create_author.
 Sorry, jog on. 🤷